mathinking/mathinking.github.io/_posts/2021-08-25-a-trick-you-dont-know-about-python-matlab-validate.md

 This post is the fourth post on the series [A trick you don't know about Python: MATLAB](../../../blog/en/a-trick-you-dont-know-about-python-matlab).

 For this example, I will be presenting an exciting benchmark initiated by my colleague [Mike Croucher](https://www.linkedin.com/in/mike-croucher-32336113/), a member of MathWorks' Customer Success Engineering team in the UK.
-He works with academics around the country on their teaching and computational research.
+He works with academics around the country on different aspects of their teaching and computational research.
 If you haven't already, you must visit his [blog](https://walkingrandomly.com/) - as soon as you finish reading this entry. ;)

 When discussing with Mike why a Python user would use MATLAB, one frequent reason is validating your conclusions and results.
 Mike pointed me to this benchmark he had done in the past on using K-means and a talk he had given on [Reproducible ML](https://mikecroucher.github.io/reproducible_ML/).
 In this talk, given some data, he assigns you the following task: